 Yes.
 You must have a minimum of two years' full-time work experience (or equivalent based on cumulative part-time experience) with children, young people and/or their families on entry to the programme.
 Examples of relevant experience would include work as a teacher in schools or further education, teaching assistant, social work assistant, residential child care officer, community education worker, youth club worker, literacy tutor, assistant psychologist (clinical or educational), research assistant, and careers adviser.
 Relevant paid and voluntary, part-time and full-time work can be taken into account.

 You should provide the names and contact details of at least two referees.
 At least one of the referees should be work-related.
 Another referee should be academic-related (if you have had links with academia within 5 years of the date of application).
-In addition, you should attach copies of references on headed paper to your UKPASS application.
+We reserve the right to take up references after your application is submitted by contacting your referees directly.

-The closing date for applications is the January of the year of entry to the programme (specific date will vary each year).
+The closing date for applications is 10 January 2016 at midnight.
 We would strongly advise you to read relevant webpages in this website before starting to complete the application form on-line.
 In Stage 1 of the selection process, all applications are screened by programme staff and Association of Scottish Principal Educational Psychologists (ASPEP) representatives using agreed criteria.
 Applicants are informed whether or not they have been successful in reaching stage 2 of the selection process.

 You should use this as an opportunity to demonstrate your knowledge of the work of an educational psychologist.
 You should reflect on your prior experience, knowledge, skills and personal qualities and demonstrate the relevance of these to being a trainee educational psychologist.